 “I would just like to clear up the notion that missionaries are something ‘other,’” says Ron Mueller.
 “We are fellow strugglers through emotions like anxiety, fear and doubt.
 Yet we see God’s victories.
 God walks us through.”

-In 2002, when Ron and his wife, Donna—along with young daughters Breanna and Brooke— began missionary service in the West African nation of Angola, the country was emerging from 27 years of civil war.
+In 2002, when Ron and his wife, Donna—along with young daughters Breanna and Brooke— began missionary service in the southwest African nation of Angola, the country was emerging from 27 years of civil war.